 On how many pages of my website does Smart Plugin Manager check for visual changes?

 Smart Plugin Manager checks the homepage by default.
-If you add a sitemap (whether through WP Admin or a sitemap plugin), it will check and run verification on up to 20 randomized pages, including the homepage.
+If you add a sitemap (whether through WP Admin or a sitemap plugin), it will check and run verification on up to 20 pages, including the homepage.
+If there are more than 20 pages listed in your sitemap, it will do your homepage and a randomized 19 other pages from the entirety of the sitemap.
 If there is a failure on any page, Smart Plugin Manager will roll back the plugin updates and restore your entire site to its previous state.

 My site is password-protected and/or gated in some way.
 Will Smart Plugin Manager update my site?